 Oslo harbour promenade (Havnepromenaden) runs along the city’s waterfront from east to west.

-The route includes some of Norway’s most iconic buildings and ideal for sightseeing at a leisurely pace.
+The route includes some of Norway’s most iconic buildings and is ideal for sightseeing at a leisurely pace.

-During the nine-kilometre long promenade, you can experience everything from famous museums and historic buildings to modern landmarks like The Oslo Opera House, The Astrup Fearnley Museum, and Bjørvika Barcode, an area consisting of several narrow high-rise buildings of differing heights and widths (that together form a striking barcode).
+Experience everything from famous museums and historic buildings to modern landmarks like The Oslo Opera House, The Astrup Fearnley Museum, and Bjørvika Barcode, an area consisting of several narrow high-rise buildings of differing heights and widths (that together form a striking barcode).

 And be prepared – you are going to get hungry on this trip.
 You may notice the scent of fresh, local food from some of Oslo’s most exciting restaurants along the promenade.
 Here, you can be sure to find culinary experiences that fit your tastebuds (and budget).